 - Lady and the Tramp (live-action remake)

 There are plenty more Disney+ originals in the works, including two live-action Star Wars series — one featuring Rogue One character, Cassian Andor and the other with Ewan McGregor reprising his role as Obi-Wan Kenobi.
 There is also a whole bunch of Marvel shows in the works including The Falcon and The Winter Soldier, Loki, Hawkeye and WandaVision, plus many more to come.
-There will also be a new show called Diary of a Female President and a series called Love, Simon, based on this hit film of the same name.
+There will also be a new show called Diary of a Future President and a series called Love, Simon, based on this hit film of the same name.
 These titles aren’t on Disney+ now, but many are expected to be released in the next couple of years.

 Shows and movies you can now stream on Disney+ in Australia: